-During the 2020 fourth quarter, the Company completed its impairment test as at September 30, 2020.
+During the 2021 fourth guarter, the Company completed its impairment test as at September 30, 2021.
 Impairment testing for the cash-generating units ("CGU"), CCL, Avery, Checkpoint, and Innovia Segments, was done by a comparison of the unit's carrying amount to its estimated value in use, determined by discounting future cash flows from the continuing use of the unit.
-Key assumptions used in the determination of the value in use include long-term growth rates of 2% to 5% and pre-tax discount rates ranging from 7% to 9%.
+Key assumptions used in the determination of the value in use include long-term growth rates of 3% to 5% and pre-tax discount rates ranging from 8% to 10%.
 Discount rates reflect current market assumptions and risks related to the segments and are based upon the weighted average cost of capital for the segment.
 The Company's historical growth rates are used as a basis in determining the growth rate applied for impairment testing.
 Significant management judgment is required in preparing the forecasts of future operating results that are used in the discounted cash flow method of valuation.
-In 2020 and 2019, it was determined that the carrying amount of goodwill and indefinite-life intangibles was not impaired.
+In 2021 and 2020, it was determined that the carrying amount of goodwill and indefinite-life intangibles was not impaired.
 Since the process of determining fair values requires management judgment regarding projected results and market multiples, a change in these assumptions could impact the fair value of the reporting units, resulting in an impairment charge.